prettymuchbryce/templ/README.md

 ## Using it is easy too.
 There are only a handful of commands.

-	templ 							- Lists all of your saved templates templ create directory name 	- Creates and saves a new template templ init name 				- Initializes one of your saved templates templ update directory name 	- Updates an existing saved template templ delete name 				- Deletes a saved template templ help 						- Help menu.
+	templ 							- Lists all of your saved project templates templ create directory name 	- Creates and saves a new project template templ init name 				- Initializes one of your saved project templates templ update directory name 	- Updates an existing saved project template templ delete name 				- Deletes a saved project template templ help 						- Help menu.

-Additionally, you can find all of your saved templates in /usr/local/templ if you want to edit them manually.
+Additionally, you can find all of your saved project templates in /usr/local/templ if you want to edit them manually.

 ## Removing templ
 This will remove all traces of templ.
-Any templates you have saved will be deleted.
+Any project templates you have saved will be deleted.

 	rm -rf /usr/local/templ
 	rm /usr/local/bin/templ